arpitpatel1364/arpitpatel1364/README.md

 -- **On Concurrency** --<br/>
 The GIL is not an enemy — it's a puzzle.
 I've shipped multiprocessing solutions that bypass it entirely, async pipelines that never block, and threading models that stay safe.
 Performance isn't a feature; it's a discipline.

--- **On AI Agents & RAG** --<br/>
+-- **On Backends** --<br/>
-The next frontier isn't just models — it's models that *act*.
-I've built terminal-based AI agents and RAG pipelines that make LLMs genuinely useful over private data.
+A good Django app isn't just CRUD — it's role hierarchies, encryption layers, token-guarded endpoints, and a schema that can grow without breaking.
+I care about what happens when the system is under stress, not just when it's happy.

 </td>
 </tr>